 I’m coming around to the idea that I’d like to build much more of these, despite the high brain-damage-to-scale ratio.
 As mentioned above, I hope that we see the required changes to our land use rules in the coming months that would make that possible.

 MR1**: Not much to report here.
 We’re still waiting for the City’s first round of comments on our Official Plan Amendment (OPA) and Zoning Bylaw Amendment (ZBA) applications.
 In the meantime, my partners and I have had to deal with more property management headaches than we—or I—anticipated.
 It makes sense that this would be the case with an assembly featuring small, run-down buildings full of small, run-down rental units.
 Headaches are however also learning opportunities, and we’re certainly learning a lot about Ontario’s Residential Tenancies Act, among other things.
 So we can count that as somewhat of a win.

 *Forever Hold 1.
 A proposed four-storey multiunit rental building in Toronto’s west end that we plan on holding forever.

 **Midrise 1.
-A proposed nine-to-eleven-storey multiunit residential building (tenure to be determined) in Toronto’s west end.
-We’re going to start with a rezoning and see where we take it from there.
+A proposed nine-to-twelve-storey multiunit residential building (tenure to be determined)

 stuff I’ve enjoyed

-And that’s it for now.
-Here’s to a good and productive May.
+And that’s all for now.
+Here’s to a good and productive February.

 Feel free to reply to this email with any comments or questions.
-I love chatting about everything discussed above.
+I love chatting about everything mentioned above.